 What makes successful people successful?
 Successful people don’t have magic within them or they didn’t get aware of the winning formula by birth.
 Successful people become successful just because of their daily routine.
 These routines develop by some set of good habits.
-We have discussed some habits to adopt of successful people in the previous article but in this article, we discuss 4 steps to develop a new habit and the truth behind growing a habit.
+We have discussed some habits to adopt by successful people in the previous article but in this article, we discuss 4 steps to develop a new habit and the truth behind growing a habit.

 Don’t Miss: 13 good habits to develop